Banking Images

 Download Swagger Spec

-Deposit slips are still widely used, as merchants and consumers often make physical deposits.
+As part of Digital Banking, the image of a paper document is an asset.
+Despite the growing trend of “going paperless”, the use of checks is still very prominent, especially in the B2B realm.
+Deposit slips are also still widely used, as merchants and consumers alike often make physical deposits.
 Monthly statements are available in physical or digital format.
-For purposes of security, record-keeping and funds verification, having the ability to access digital versions of documents is paramount.
+For the purposes of security, record-keeping, and funds verification, having the ability to access digitalized versions of documents is paramount.

 The Banking Images API enables endusers to: